Student Intern (Undergraduate)

 Work Environment and Physical Demands:

-• Childcare sessions take place at the schools where parent-training sessions are being held.
+• Childcare sessions take place on-site where parent-training sessions are being held.
 Multiple staff will be available at all times and parents are on-site during childcare sessions

 • Ability to lift 25lbs.